martagrz/martagrz.github.io/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true

-# In September 2024, I will be joining St John's College, University of Cambridge, as a College Associate Lecturer and Fellow in Economics.
 ---

-My interests lie at the intersection of economics and machine learning.
-My work aims to understand and model the underlying mechanisms of choice and decision-making behaviour, accounting for dynamic settings, across a range of environments.
-To this end, I combine and develop tools and techniques in a variety of areas such as microeconomic theory, game theory, algorithms, machine learning and data science.
+My research interests lie at the intersection of economics and machine learning.
+My work aims to understand and model the mechanisms underlying choice and decision-making processes, combining aspects of economic theory with modern computational methods.
+This is applicable to a range of environments, including choice under uncertainty, inter-temporal decision-making and multi-agent interactions.
+To this end, I combine and develop tools and techniques in a variety of areas such as microeconomic theory, dynamic programming (reinforcement learning) and machine learning.

+In September 2024, I will be joining St John's College, University of Cambridge, as a College Associate Lecturer and Fellow in Economics.